13 – 19 Quality Mark

 Yorkshire Building Society’s Money Minds financial education programme provides free lesson plans for teachers for 7–19-year-olds and online self-learning modules for students aged 11-19 to help teach the next generation about money and help them develop their employability skills.

 5 – 16+ Quality Mark

-This resource covers essential knowledge, skills and attitudes for making sensible decisions about money; it encourages children and young adults to be thoughtful, confident and positive when looking after their finances.
+Lloyds Bank Academy resources cover essential knowledge, skills, and attitudes for making sensible decisions about money; it encourages children and young adults to be thoughtful, confident, and positive when looking after their finances.
 Equipping participants with the skills they need to have healthy relationships with money and to enable them to make the right financial decisions for them.
-This resource is a well-organised and effective collection of sessions which cover the key financial issues related to students embarking on independent living.
+These resources are a well-organised and effective collection of sessions which cover the key financial issues related to students embarking on independent living.
 The activities encourage students to assess their own level of competence and uses case studies to develop their skills of budgeting and money management.

 The 2022 theme is money management and inclusion!
 Children and young people can explore the importance of helping others to make wise choices about how to use and protect their money.

 5 – 18 Quality Mark